Astroneer: Development and release

+Reception

-ReceptionAstroneer received "mixed or average reviews" from critics for Windows and Xbox One, and received "generally favorable reviews" for Nintendo Switch, according to review aggregator Metacritic.Shacknews gave the game an eight out of ten, praising the atmosphere, exploration, crafting, base building, setting, casual survival elements, cooperative play, and pleasing aesthetics, while criticizing some minor technical issues.
-USgamer said that the game was "on the soft side of the survival spectrum", ultimately concluding that "...
+Astroneer received "mixed or average reviews" from critics for Windows and Xbox One, and received "generally favorable reviews" for Nintendo Switch, according to review aggregator Metacritic.Shacknews gave the game an eight out of ten, praising the atmosphere, exploration, crafting, base building, setting, casual survival elements, cooperative play, and pleasing aesthetics, while criticizing some minor technical issues.
+USgamer said that the game was "on the soft side of the survival spectrum", ultimately concluding that "[...]
 Astroneer falters in not having more interesting things to find within each planet.
 In the end though, it's a lovely little game if you want to survive without all the pesky hunger and thirst you find in other games."
 GameSpot lauded the game's aesthetics, art direction, accessible survival mechanics, oxygen tethering mechanic, and wide open spaces, while similarly taking issue with cumbersome inventory management, lack of interesting things to do on each planet, and technical issues.
 Nintendo Life reviewed the Switch port, praising the developer support, crafting, terrain tool, and how well the game suited the console, while calling out the choppy framerate, janky physics, and bad camera and controls.

-By March 2022, System Era Softworks reported that Astroneer had sold over 3,740,000 units and had been played by over 8 million players.
+In March 2022, System Era Softworks reported that Astroneer had sold over 3,740,000 units and had been played by over 8 million players.

 Awards

+Spinoff

+In April 2025, Devolver Digital announced a multiplayer-focused Spinoff, Starseeker: Astroneer Expeditions during a Nintendo Direct, slated for release in 2026 for Windows, Nintendo Switch 2, PlayStation 5 and Xbox Series X/S.